sarabbx/bumblebee/README.md

-This project was made by Sara Cuccaro and Enrico Argerola. // Questo progetto è stato realizzato da Sara Cuccaro e Enrico Argerola.
+// This project was made by Sara Cuccaro and Enrico Argerola.

 Libraries to install: